YahooArchive/mojito/docs/dev_guide/topics/mojito_using_contexts.rst

 Query String Parameters
 #######################

-The key and value pairs in the context are dynamically set by the query string.
+The  query string can also dynamically set the context.

 .. _request_query_str-syntax: